jaktestowac/gad-gui-api-demo/README.md

 ### CLI options

+> CLI (Command Line Interface) is an interface that allows you to interact with the application using commands in the terminal.

 | Option       | Description                                                                                                                          |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------ |
 | READ_ONLY=1  | Run in Read Only mode.
 This disables all POST, PUT, and PATCH methods, besides login.                                                |